-The Ontario Tax Reduction program reduces Ontario income tax for lower income taxpayers.
-The program also provides additional tax relief for eligible individuals with dependent children or disabled/infirm dependants of any age.
+The Ontario Tax Reduction reduces or eliminates Ontario income tax payable for lower income taxpayers.

-If you had a spouse or common-law partner on December 31 of the year, only the spouse or common-law partner with the higher net income can claim the Ontario Tax Reduction for dependent children and disabled/infirm dependants.
+If you had a spouse or common-law partner on December 31 of the year, only the person with the higher net income can claim the Ontario Tax Reduction.

-The amount of your Ontario tax reduction depends on the following:
+The amount of your Ontario tax reduction depends on: